Industrial Piercing: Types, Pain Level, Healing, And Cost

 1. Industrial Piercing Rejection: This happens when your body perceives the new piercing as a threat and pushes it out.
 This causes the skin below the piercing to heal, not allowing the piercing to go back (3).

-1. Industrial Piercing Infection: Neglected hygiene during the healing period may cause the piercing to get infected.
+1. Industrial Piercing Infection: Neglected hygiene during the healing period may leave you with an infected industrial piercing.
 This causes symptoms such as prolonged redness, swelling, yellow or green discharge, or burning (3), (4).

 1. Keloids On Industrial Piercing – Keloids are thick, raised scars that may form as a response to the trauma that the skin experiences during the piercing.
 They may be larger than the initial piercing site and can be very painful (3).